bootstrap-vue-next/bootstrap-vue-next/docs/getting-started/README.md

 ## Types

 `BootstrapVue3` born with Typescript in mind.
-This is a list of types we use in this library and you can use too:
+This is a list of types we use in this library and that you can use too:

 - Alignment
 - BreadcrumbItem